devvyyxyz/css-snippets/README.md

 ## Community and Support

 If you have questions, suggestions, or need assistance with using a snippet, please open an issue in this repository.
-Our community is here to help and discuss CSS-related topics.
+Our community is here to help and discuss CSS-related topics. you can also join the [Discord server](https://discord.gg/59a6jDAddj)

 ## License

 The code snippets in this repository are available under the [MIT License](/LICENSE).
 You are free to use, modify, and distribute the code as long as you retain the original license information.

-Happy coding and enjoy using these CSS snippets in your projects!
+Happy coding and enjoy using these CSS snippets in your client!